Amigoliath/Slidikins-Strenuous-Skyrim/Gameplay Guide.md

 ### Late Game (Level 30 - 50)

 #### Utilize Crafting
 Seriously, I can’t stress this enough.
 In the late game you may be dealing with areas that are scaled high above your Level 50 limit, some at that point long before you reach the cap.
 You’ll need every advantage you can get to bridge the gap, and most of those advantages are obtained through crafting.
 If you ignored this early on, now’s a good time to reconsider it.
-It might be time to make different equipment sets for different types of enemies, even.
+If on Master or Legendary difficulty, it might be time to make different equipment sets for different types of enemies, even.